redhat-actions/podman-login/README.md

 [![license badge](https://img.shields.io/github/license/redhat-actions/podman-login)](./LICENSE)
 [![size badge](https://img.shields.io/github/size/redhat-actions/podman-login/dist/index.js)](./dist)

-Podman login is a GitHub Action to login against a container image registry.
+Podman Login is a GitHub Action to log in to a container image registry.

+After logging in, you can work with the registry as an authenticated user, performing actions such as pushing an image, or pulling a private image.
+On GitHub runners, the authentication will be deleted at the end of each job as the workspace is cleaned up.

+Also see [push-to-registry](https://github.com/redhat-actions/push-to-registry) and [buildah-build](https://github.com/redhat-actions/buildah-build) for related actions that can make use of this authentication.

 This action only runs on Linux, as it uses [podman](https://github.com/containers/Podman) to perform the login.
 [GitHub's Ubuntu action runners](https://github.com/actions/virtual-environments#available-environments) come with Podman preinstalled.
 If you are not using those runners, you must first [install Podman](https://podman.io/getting-started/installation).

-After logging to container image registry, you may use [push-to-registry](https://github.com/redhat-actions/push-to-registry) to push the image and make it pullable.

 <a id="action-inputs"></a>